TL;DR

 |---|---|

-After /ide runs once, your IDE shows a Claude Code panel and diffs render directly in the editor — a much better experience than a pure terminal.
+After /ide connects once, your editor shows a Claude Code panel and diffs render inline — a far better experience than a pure terminal.

 Custom commands and skills

-When to choose custom command vs skill: one prompt with no attached docs → custom command.
-A multi-step workflow with reference files and team alignment → skill.
+When to choose what: one prompt with no attached docs is fine as a command file; a multi-step workflow with reference files and team alignment belongs in a skill.
 See the Claude Code Skills Guide for the full comparison.

-Ranked by how often you’ll reach for them — the first eight cover ~80% of daily use:
+Ranked by how often you’ll reach for them — these cover roughly 80% of daily use:

-/clear— clean slate before switching tasks./compact <hint>— targeted compact when context is tight./resume— pick up after walking away./usageor/cost— keep dollar / quota awareness./init— first move in a new repo./model— Opus for hard tasks, Haiku for trivial lookups./permissions— allowlist your common Bash, stop the confirm spam./doctor— first stop when something feels off.
+/clear— clean slate before switching tasks./context— see where the window is going before you trim./compact <hint>— targeted compact when context is tight./rewind— undo a bad edit (orEsctwice)./usage— keep dollar and quota awareness./init— first move in a new repo./modeland/effort— match brainpower to the task./plan— think before a big change./permissions— allowlist your common Bash, kill the confirm spam./doctor— first stop when something feels off.

-One tier down: open the menus for /agents, /hooks, /mcp once each so you know where they live.
-Configure them properly when you actually need them.
+One tier down: open /agents, /hooks, and /mcp once each so you know where they live.
+Configure them when you actually need them.

 Common mistakes